thecooldude121-rgb/BMI/replit.md

   * Comprehensive API layer with health metrics calculation, predictive analytics, and AI insight generation
   * Dynamic health trend monitoring with behavioral pattern recognition
   * Actionable intelligence with timeline-based recommendations and impact assessment
+- **2025-01-24**: Enhanced Account Module with comprehensive multi-view functionality similar to deals page:
+  * Implemented Grid, List, and Kanban view modes with smooth transitions and animations
+  * Added Kanban view organized by health status (Excellent, Good, At Risk, Critical) with drag-and-drop potential
+  * Enhanced view selector with descriptive labels and visual feedback
+  * Maintained consistent user experience across all view modes with proper data filtering and search functionality
 - **2025-01-24**: Enhanced Deal Activities section with Zoho CRM-style layout featuring separate Open Activities and Closed Activities sections with column views for Emails, Tasks, Meetings, and Calls, including activity counts, status indicators, and realistic activity history
 - **2025-01-24**: Renamed Analytics module to "BI Board" throughout the application interface and navigation
 - **2025-01-24**: Set BI Board as the default starting page and moved Dashboard to the last position in app menu navigation